 Over the last century, many gardeners have been using and developing a type of gardening called ‘no-dig’.
 It is basically what it says on the tin.
 You look after the soil from the top, but try not to dig it.
 This does a few things.

 Firstly it allows those plant enriching relationships with mycorrhizal fungi to exist without the fungi being damaged through digging.
 This means that the plants have more access to water and food year round.
 That means less watering for the gardener.
-In fact I never water my allotment after the initial watering in of anything which I have just planted.
+In fact, I never water my allotment after the initial watering in of anything which I have just planted.

-Secondly, and this is very important – it doesn’t bring un-germinated weed seeds to the surface to germinate and give me another job to do on my hands and knees or with the hoe as less weeds germinating means less weeds to pull!
+Secondly, and this is very important – it doesn’t bring un-germinated weed seeds to the surface to germinate and give me another job to do on my hands and knees or with the hoe as fewer weeds germinating means fewer weeds to pull!
 These weed seeds in the soil are called the ‘seed bank’ in horticultural circles and in some cases, seeds produced over 10 years ago can still be viable if brought to the surface and given light.
 The aim of no-dig is to bury these seeds until they have rotted and became something more useful – nutrients for your veggies!

 So, how do I ‘no-dig’?

 Simple!
-In fact I wonder why so many seem to make a career out of writing on the subject or running ‘how-to’ courses.
+In fact, I wonder why so many seem to make a career out of writing on the subject or running ‘how-to’ courses.

 The basic idea of no-dig is that you use various well composted organic matter to do the following.